I must say the beginning of this year was much more positive than the beginning of the last year.

 Short answer: ask

 In November, I bought a bathroom vanity unit and a cabinet from tradeprices. com.
-Sadly the company has been delaying the shipment so I canceled the transaction as we wasted over a month and still didn’t finalise our ensuite redecoration… I totally don’t recommend them if you expect anything on time…They are also not professional as I contacted them before placing my order and they ensured me the items should arrive in 7-10 days.
-Yet they never updated me re any delays and it was me chasing them up like a madwoman.
-In the end, I found the same items at Drench just called differently and a bit more expensive but having talked to the sales rep I saved us & £29.5 as they gave us a discount.
-See the basket prices and the invoice for an order placed on the chat/phone:
+Sadly the company has been delaying the shipment so I canceled the transaction as we wasted over a month and still didn’t finalise our ensuite redecoration… I totally don’t recommend them if you expect anything on time…They aren’t professional as I contacted them before placing my order and they ensured me the items should arrive in 7-10 days.
+Yet, they never updated me re any delays and it was me chasing them up like a madwoman.
+In the end, I found the same items at Drench just called differently and a bit more expensive but having talked to the sales rep I saved us & £29.5 as they gave us a discount as I asked for it when talking to a sale rep online in a chat 🙂 Once we finished talking they sent a proforma invoice with slightly amended prices of the items and we saved a bit 😉

 How to get cheaper coffee?